 GTE Automatic Electric, Inc. v.
 Allphin, 68 Ill.
 2d 326 (1977).

 GTE involved the State’s “double throw-back” rule, which has since been repealed.
-For a discussion of Illinois throw-back and double throw-back, see my previous post here.
+For a discussion of Illinois throw-back and double throw-back, see our previous post here.